JeelDobariya38/password-manager/README.md

 > [!WARNING]
 > It is just a open source project.
 An is under active development please, consider using it for fun and not for real password managment. (untill, we offically release a stable release)

+> What we think of passcodes?
+> Password management is one such thing that is as simple as remember a password yet, it very important topic in term of security.
+So, we as developer of passcode think to streamline and securing the process as much as possible.
+[Read more](docs/project-overview.md)

 ## Features

 - [X] Intuitive UI.